Mitochondrial replacement therapy: Tissue function

 Autologous mitochondria extracted from healthy tissue and supplied to damaged tissue has been used to treat cardiac-compromised newborns.
 Alternatives to the approach include use of an extracorporeal membrane oxygenator (ECMO) or tissue or organ transplantation.

 Techniques

 In vitro fertilization involves removing eggs from a woman, collecting sperm from a man, fertilizing the egg with the sperm, allowing the fertilized egg to form a blastocyst, and then transferring the blastocyst into the uterus.
 MRT involves an additional egg from a third person, and manipulation of both the recipient egg and the donor egg.

 As of 2016 there were three MRT techniques in use: maternal spindle transfer (MST); pronuclear transfer (PNT); and the newest technique, polar body transfer (PBT).
-The original technique, cyroplastic transfer, in which mitochondria-containing cytoplasm taken from a donor egg is simply injected into the recipient egg, is no longer used.
+The original technique, cytoplastic transfer, in which mitochondria-containing cytoplasm taken from a donor egg is simply injected into the recipient egg, is no longer used.
 The UK Parliament only approved the use of two techniques -maternal spindle transfer and pronuclear transfer - for mitichondrial replacement in 2015.